 memory_limit settings!
 We see this done wrong over and over in WordPress plugins and themes.
 One of such themes is the premium theme Jupiter by Artbees, or WPML as plugin.
 WordPress users: don’t touch these memory limitation settings either!
 They’re imposed for a reason.
 Here’s some explanation:

 Isn’t it true that, when you (start to) develop WordPress websites for clients, and you host them yourself, you find yourself in a situation where you need to know a lot about “stuff” other than WordPress development?
 In this optimizing WordPress hosting post, I provide 9+ practical tips for you, to improve WordPress hosting performance.
 Especially useful if you plan to develop and host WordPress websites yourself.

 innodb_buffer_pool_instances.
 Dividing the InnoDB buffer pool into multiple instances improves Disk I/O. By doing so, you run your database and website more efficiently and faster.
 Here is a little help for you.

 To regularly optimize my WordPress database tables, I created a small plugin that utilizes the WordPress Cron feature.
 This comes in handy to perform database optimization for WordPress on a regular basis, without forgetting about it.
 Just activate and enjoy.
 And here is the plugin code … Continue reading

 The WordPress WP-Super-Cache cache plugin doesn’t minify HTML cache files, which I find a disadvantage.
 Knowing minify libraries, I went looking for an existing solution (why reinvent the wheel?), and found one: WPSCMin.
 Read on …

 Tune OPcache and make PHP OPcache perform even better!
 Now that you’ve optimized PHP realpath_cache_size, it’s time to fine-tune OPcache.
 With just a few tweaks you can tune PHP OPcache to make it perform much better, and here is how… Continue reading

 Installing WordPress is one thing, keeping it up to date is something else.
 Each week brings new bugs or potential attack scenarios that will make a WordPress website vulnerable to hacks.
 Enabling automatic updates for all or at least most parts of WordPress solves a large number of problems with irregularly maintained WordPress websites.

 add_filter().
 Just a quicky: To change the stylesheet URL in WordPress, to offload static content, put the following in your theme’s functions.php file:

-Joomla! performance tuning: learn how to improve & speed up Joomla! with these 8 simple and important tips.
+How to speed-up Joomla! performance on Windows Server IIS: 8 important, but simple, tips to improve & speed up Joomla!
 Add caching, gzip compression, set your sessions & optimize MySQL database functions… Provide your visitors with a blazing fast Joomla! website!